cpradeep/KartMob/GitClientReadMe.txt

 Add the private key to the Paegent

 "Git Clone" the repository that you are supposed to work with.
+Remember to use the private key that was generated using puttyGen.

 Folder by the name of the project should be created.